Computer Hope

 4. In the Properties window, click the Statistics tab.

-wc command - The wc, or word count, command is one of the easiest and fastest methods of getting the amount of characters, lines, and words in a file.
+wc command - The wc (word count) command is one of the easiest and fastest methods of getting the amount of characters, lines, and words in a file.
 See this page for additional information and examples of this command.

 pico command - Although limited, running the pico command and displaying your current position can give you line and character information.
-If you're wanting to see how many lines are in a file, go to the end of the document and press CTRL + C or ^C to get the current position.
+Go to the end of the document and press Ctrl+C or ^C to view the current position and total lines.

-vi command / vim command - The vi and vim and its variants are also capable of displaying line and character counts.
+vi command and vim command - The vi and vim and its variants can also display the line and character counts.